matthew-ball/config-scripts/README.md

  * [htop 2.0.2](http://hisham.hm/htop/)

 # Setup Script
-The setup script is pretty straight forward:

-It symbolically links the files from the project directory to the respective file location in the home directory.
+The setup script is pretty straight forward; it simply links the files from the project directory to the respective file location in the home directory.

 ```
  ln -s ~/.config-scripts/bashrc ~/.bashrc